 - Monitor the success of interventions to improve handoff communications.

 - Use lessons learned to facilitate continuous improvement in the handoff process.

-Understanding where and how gaps occur in your handoff communications is essential due to today’s fragmentation of care.
-Any care provider that passes off the patient to another plays a key role in improving this aspect of patient safety.
+Understanding where and how gaps occur in handoff communications is essential to supporting quality and continuity of care.
+Every practitioner who passes care of the patient to another plays a key role in improving this aspect of patient safety.